DewerseB/hackers-poulette/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project is a form gathering, sanitizing, validating then sending via mail informations to contact the support of a company.
+The project is a form gathering, sanitizing, validating then sending via mail informations to contact the support of a company.<br />
-Challenge made in 4 days by Bastien Dewerse at [BeCode](https://becode.org/)
+Challenge made in 4 days by Bastien Dewerse at [BeCode](https://becode.org/)<br />
 Deadline: 28/08/2020

 ### The mission